-Series: (The Chronicles of Light and Shadow #3 )
+Review: Sky Pirates (The Chronicles of Light and Shadow Series #3 )by Liesel Schwarz

 Set during the Belle Epoque, Sky Pirates is a thrilling and inventive historical fantasy novel, where the myths and legends of Old Europe live side by side with the wondrous creations of modern scientists and aviators.
 It's also set in a world haunted by vampires, fairies, and other supernatural creatures.
 And it mixes a thrill-a-minute page-turning plot with a genuinely moving love story.
 In Sky Pirates, Elle and Marsh escape to the jungles of Cambodia in search of a sacred temple that holds the key to erasing the barrier between Shadow and Light.

-The Chronicles of Light series continues to be a fun hit with this reader as Warlocks, Vampires and Fae intermingle with Steampunk airships and fun gadgets, and a destined romance between Marsh and Elle has me eagerly awaiting the next installment.
+The Chronicles of Light series continues to be a fun hit with this reader as Warlocks, Vampires, and Fae intermingle with Steampunk airships and fun gadgets, and a destined romance between Marsh and Elle.